Debian/britney2/doc/hints.md

 ### hint `<action list>`

-Perform all the migrations and removals denoted by `<action list>` as if it was a single migration group.
+Perform all the migrations and removals denoted by `<action list>` as if it were a single migration group.
 After that, process all remaining (unmigrated) items and accept any that can now be processed.
 If the end result is equal or better compared to the original situation, the result is committed.
 Otherwise, all actions triggered by the hint are